sean-chester/relational-databases/sql/README.md

 FROM `Employee`;
 ```

-_Note that we will change the dataset before testing_.
+_Note that we have manipulated our testing dataset to avoid hard-coded solutions.
+You should not make assumptions (e.g., of uniqueness or non-nulls) that are not supported by the data model in the CREATE TABLE statements above_.

 ## Dataset